ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-transactions/index.md

 ## Infinite Scroll

 Transaction Updates do not work for Infinite Scroll.
-Instead either move your application to not use Infinite Scroll or use [Store Refresh](/server-side-model-refresh/) to have the grid data update.
+Instead either move your application to not use Infinite Scroll or  [Refresh](/server-side-model-refresh/) to have the grid data update.

 ## Next Up